Pyroxenium/Basalt2/docs/references/elements/Checkbox.md

 # Checkbox : VisualElement
-This is the checkbox class.
-It is a visual element that can be checked.
+The Checkbox is a visual element that can be checked.

 ## Properties